matteopuddu13/hello-world/README.md

 In my spare time, I talk about fintech on [Consizos.com](www.consizos.com), speak at conferences and contribute to free financial education.

 I'm passionate about :snake: Python programming, as well as new ways of educating and **empowering** people.
-I think anyone can learn to improve its financial life all it takes is get back into the game.
+I think anyone can learn to improve its financial health all it takes is get back into the game.

 >It's never too late to climb the grease pole and start learning.